Board of Trustees

 Amir was a student at Galloway for thirteen years, graduating in 1996.
 He previously served on the board from 2005 until 2010.
 He chairs the diversity/inclusivity committee.
 Amir is Director of Strategy at BrightHouse, a division of Boston Consulting Group.
 Previously, he was Founder and Executive Director of GeorgiaForward and practiced commercial litigation with an Atlanta law firm.
 In 2011, 2012 and 2013, Amir was named among the Most Influential Georgians by Georgia Trend Magazine.
 He was a 2011 Marshall Memorial Fellow and is a Term Member with the Council on Foreign Relations.
 Amir is a graduate of Duke University and Duke University School of Law.

-Stuart’s two children, currently in 5th and 8th grade, have been at Galloway since they were three-years-old.
+Stuart’s two children, currently in 6th and 9th grade, have been at Galloway since they were 3 years old.
 He has been involved with Galloway’s development efforts since his first child started back in 2005.
 By proving himself incapable of saying “no,” he has worked his way down from caller, to grade captain, to level chair, and ultimately to chairperson of the Annual Giving Campaign in 2015/16 and 2016/17.
 He sees the bright side of his weak spine in Galloway’s first ever Million Dollar Year.

 A graduate of the University of Texas Austin with a degree in Advertising, Stuart decided to forgo the Marketing path, instead pursuing a career in ski instruction, and ultimately hospitality.
-He is a Managing Partner with Fifth Group Restaurants overseeing the day to day operations of their eight restaurants.
-He has worked with the Hospitality Committee of the Atlanta Convention and Visitor’s Bureau, and will be serving on the Board of Directors for the Georgia Restaurant Association beginning in 2017.
+He is a Managing Partner with Fifth Group Restaurants overseeing the day to day operations of their 8 restaurants.
+He has worked with the Hospitality Committee of the Atlanta Convention and Visitor’s Bureau, and serves on the Board of Directors for the Georgia Restaurant Association.

-Peter’s daughter attended Galloway for 14 years and she graduated in 2014.
-This is Peter’s first year on the board and he is on the facilities and space and finance committees.
-Professionally, Peter is a partner at Hartman Simons & Wood, LLP, an Atlanta based law firm which specializes in commercial real estate.
+Peter’s daughter attended Galloway for fourteen years and graduated in 2014.
+This is Peter’s second year on the board; he chairs the facilities and space committee and also serves on the executive and finance committees.
+Professionally, Peter is a partner at Hartman, Simons & Wood, LLP, an Atlanta based law firm which specializes in commercial real estate.
 Peter is also a trustee of the Georgia Conservancy.
 He has a B.A. from Vanderbilt University and a J.D. from Antioch School of Law.

 Bio coming soon.

-In his third year on the board, Michael is the parent of a son in Early Learning and a daughter in Middle Learning.
+In his fourth year on the board, Michael is the parent of a son in Early Learning and a daughter in Middle Learning.
 He is a member of the finance and diversity/inclusivity committees, and has served on the Director of Technology’s tech advisory group.
+He will lead the special project on Communication and Collaboration.

 Michael is Vice President of Engineering at Yik Yak, an Atlanta-based social networking startup.
 Previously, Michael was Senior Director of Engineering at Google, where for eight years he was a key driver in developing, scaling, and improving the Android platform.
 At Google, he focused on initiatives ranging from wireless communications and mobile security to speech recognition and mobile advertising.
 He moved to Google from Microsoft, where he also focused on advanced mobile devices.
 Prior to Microsoft, Michael worked at several pioneering startups in Silicon Valley.

-Merrick Olives is a beaming parent of two Galloway students: a son in Middle Learning and a daughter in Early Learning.
-Merrick joined Galloway’s Board of Trustees in 2016 and serves on the Development and Finance committees.
+Merrick Olives is a beaming parent of two Galloway students: a son in 8th grade and a daughter in 5th.
+Merrick joined Galloway’s Board of Trustees in 2016 and serves on the Diversity and Finance committees.
 Prior to joining Galloway’s board, Merrick served as a board member with the Atlanta BeltLine Partnership and the Boys and Girls Clubs of Metro Atlanta.
 His professional background is in management consulting – he is a founder and Managing Partner of Candid Partners, an Atlanta-based Management and Technology Consulting firm.
 Merrick grew up in rural New Mexico and graduated with a BS in Mechanical Engineering from the University of New Mexico in Albuquerque.
 He also has an MBA from Cornell University.